"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "Hello, what's this?" said Morgana, sitting up straighter and peering across Albus toward the door.

-Albus looked - and nearly choked on his butterbeer.
-Yann Fredericks and Polly Chapman stood in the doorway - and behind them, Albus's cousin, Rose Granger-Weasley.
+Albus turned - and nearly choked on his butterbeer.
+Yann Fredericks and Polly Chapman stood in the doorway.
+Hanging back behind them was Albus's cousin, Rose Granger-Weasley.

-"Sorry we're late," said Yann cheerfully, coming over to give Albus a kiss on the cheek in greeting.
+"Sorry we're late," said Yann cheerfully, coming over to give Albus a kiss on the cheek.
 "Happy birthday."

-Albus's eyes were still fixed on Rose, who stood beside Polly, staring down at her shoes, shoulders hunched.
+Albus's eyes remained fixed on Rose, who stood next to Polly, staring down at her shoes, shoulders hunched.

 Roxanne gave a glad cry and hurried over to her, followed by Kavi Singh, the Protego Club president.

-Albus looked for Scorpius, and found him standing just behind the sofa, also staring at Rose.
+Albus looked around for Scorpius, and found him standing at his shoulder, also staring at Rose.

 Scorpius raised his eyebrows and signed, I don't know.